Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 Don’t you wish that you could distill all of the advice from billionaires, world leaders, and industry icons into a not-so-small guide?
 Well, not to worry, the Four Hour Emperor, Mr. Tim Ferriss himself has done it for you.

-Tools of Titans is the culmination of all the advice and wisdom that Tim has personally learned after interviewing hundreds of experts and world leaders on his podcast “The Tim Ferriss Experiment”.
+Tools of Titans is the culmination of all the advice and wisdom that Tim has personally learned after interviewing hundreds of experts and world leaders on his podcast “The Tim Ferriss Experiment”, and it is easily one of the best books for men ever written.
 From Arnold Schwarzenegger to Jaime Foxx to Seth Godin to Tony Robbins… It’s all here.

 13. Courage: The Joy of Living Dangerously by Osho